MeseCraft/MeseCraft/README.md

 Credits and Acknowledgements
 -------------------------
-Designed by Komodo <contact@mesecraft.com> and other contributers.
+Designed by Jeremy Weston <contact@mesecraft.com> and MeseCraft community contributors.

 Thank you to minetest and its community modders too!